cx-ben-alvo/remediation-examples-generator/README.md

 ## Prerequisites

+### Option 1: Docker (Recommended)

+- Docker and Docker Compose installed on your system
+- No other prerequisites needed!
+Everything is containerized.

+### Option 2: Local Installation

 1. **Ollama Service**: Make sure Ollama is running at `127.0.0.1:11434`
    ```bash
    # Install Ollama if not already installed